Nehadasmk/DataScience_Project/NRE_Analyzer/Readme.md

-# NRE_analyser
+# NER_analyser

-NRE_analyser is a tool for Named Entity Recognition (NER) and analysis of text documents, PDF, CSV files also Excel sheets.
+NER_analyser is a tool for Named Entity Recognition (NER) and analysis of text documents, PDF, CSV files also Excel sheets.
 It utilizes spaCy for natural language processing tasks and provides a Flask web interface for users to upload documents and visualize named entities detected in them.

 ## Features